Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: A bosonic Kitaev chain interacting with quantum emitters

-The hopping phase $\varphi$ plays an important role in controlling the \emph{phase sensitivity} of the lattice.
+The hopping phase $\varphi$ plays a crucial role in controlling the \emph{phase sensitivity} of the BKC.
 When $\varphi=0$ (modulo $2\pi$), Eqs.~(\ref{SMnewx}) and (\ref{SMnewp}) become

-In this case, the giant emitter is effectively coupled to a \emph{two-leg lattice} where the two quadrature sublattices (we refer to them as the ``X chain'' and the ``P chain'', respectively) are coupled in a braided manner (i.e., with next-nearest-neighbor inter-chain couplings).
-The position and momentum quadratures of the giant emitter are coupled to the P chain and the X chain, respectively, and the two emitter quadratures are decoupled from each other if $\delta=0$.
-Although such a model can be used to engineer decay dynamics of the emitters and dipole-dipole interactions, it does not enable phase-sensitive dynamics since the two quadratures of the lattice are always mixed in the presence of a finite pairing potential.
+In this case, the quantum emitter is effectively coupled to a \emph{two-leg lattice}, where the two sublattices (we refer to them as the ``X chain'' and the ``P chain'', respectively) are coupled in an interlaced manner, i.e., with next-nearest-neighbor inter-chain couplings.
+The position and momentum quadratures of the quantum emitter are coupled to the P chain and the X chain, respectively, and the two emitter quadratures, $X_{c}$ and $P_{c}$, are decoupled from each other if $\delta=0$.
+Although such a model can be used to engineer the decay dynamics of the quantum emitter and dipole-dipole interactions between multiple emitters, it does not support phase-sensitive dynamics since the two quadratures of the lattice (i.e., the two sublattices) are always mixed in the presence of a finite pairing potential.